 The process for getting an IPA varies from bank to bank, but for DBS, it’s quick and simple.
 It takes just 10 minutes to fill in and submit your DBS’ In-Principle Approval application.

 You can upload the supporting documents into the portal in your own time after submitting the application.
-Once your IPA application is complete, you will get your IPA in just 1 to 2 days - meaning you can finally buy your dream home for real.
+Once your IPA application is completed and approved, you can finally buy your dream home for real!

 Start Planning Now

 Check out DBS MyHome to work out the sums and find a home that meets your budget and preferences.
 The best part – it cuts out the guesswork.